 Help to live at home

-Many people need just that extra bit of help to live independently.
+Many people need an extra bit of help to live independently.
 This may be as a result of illness, a disability or just getting older.

 In this section you can find information about receiving help with: